Bronzer vs. Contour: What's the Difference?December 17, 2021

 STEP 1: Select the Right Shade

 Contrary to what you may have heard, bronzer shouldn’t be swept over your entire face.
 Instead, use the “3” technique to apply bronzer.
-Dip a big, fluffy brush into a powder bronzer, then apply it in a three-shape along the side of your face, hitting the sides of your forehead, cheekbones, and jawline.
-Doing this technique offers a more natural-looking finish because those are the areas the sun usually hits.
+Dip a big, fluffy brush into a powder bronzer, then apply it in the shape of a three along the side of your face, hitting the sides of your forehead, cheekbones and jawline.
+This technique offers a more natural-looking finish because those are the areas the sun usually hits.

 STEP 3: Don’t Forget Your Neck

 Not applying bronzer to your neck can often make it look like your face doesn’t match your body.
-Before you put away your bronzer, apply it down the sides of your neck, too.
+Before you put away your bronzer, apply it down the sides of your neck and blend well.